jsc723/wuziqi/README.md

 ### Features

 - play with computer
-- play with a friend
+- play with friend
-- play and chat with a friend in the same local network
+- play and chat with friend in the same local network

 ### Build